-The Job of a CNA
+The Role of a Nursing Assistant

 - Providing basic care to patients

-- Reading patient’s vital signs
+- Checking patient’s vital signs

 - Maintaining a record of patient’s health status